maxnachlinger/echo-rest-api/README.md

 # echo-rest-api

-> A simple echo REST and rRPC API
+> A simple echo REST and gRPC API

 ## How to run